Philadelphia GREASE TRAP SERVICES

 17. What is a good schedule for grease trap pumping?

-It is challenging to come up with a fixed answer to this question because all the restaurants are different.
+It is challenging to come up with a fixed answer to this question because all restaurants are different.
 For example, restaurants that use high volumes of grease require more frequent pumping that those that don’t.
-Also, the size of the interceptor or grease trap installed will influence how fast it fills up and, ultimately, how often it needs pumping.
+Also, the size of the interceptor or grease trap installed will influence how fast it fills up and, and ultimately, how often it needs pumping.

 Small grease traps often require monthly pumping, while large interceptors can be pumped three times a year.
 To determine the best schedule for grease trap pumping, the local authorities’ will inspect your business and provide you with an ideal plan.
 Once you get in touch with us, we will incorporate this schedule in our routine, so you don’t even have to call us for maintenance.
 Our crew will be there just when you need us.